Annie Sloan

-After studying Fine Art at university in the 1970s, Sloan went on to write several books on traditional paints and decorative painting techniques, starting with The Complete Book of Decorative Paint Techniques in 1988.
+After studying Fine Art at university in the 1970s,  where she was a member of the avant-garde punk band Moody And The Menstruators, Sloan went on to write several books on traditional paints and decorative painting techniques, starting with The Complete Book of Decorative Paint Techniques in 1988.
 She developed her own line of decorative paint, Chalk Paint, in 1990.
+She is now considered an international authority on paint and colour and was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to interior design.